Look at your sweet doggie ... cutest face ever, right? But what about their smile? Are you noticing (gulp!) yellow dog teeth?

 - Difficulty eating

-Can Bones & Treats Fix Unhealthy Dog Teeth?
+Can Bones & Treats Fix Dog Yellow Teeth?

 Raw bones are a great way to fight plaque.
-They have natural enzymes to do the job and act as nature’s "floss" for the teeth.
+They have natural enzymes to do the job and act as nature’s "floss" for the teeth, helping to naturally whiten them.
 BUT ... chances are your dog isn’t gnawing a raw bone every day.
 And let’s be honest: raw bones can be MESSY!
 Plus, if your pooch already has unhealthy dog teeth from gum disease, bones can be too hard and cause tooth fractures.
 Same with chews and toys: make sure they are not too hard for your pet’s teeth.
 Bottom line: use dental chews, treats and raw bones as a supplement to a dental routine and not the sole way of caring for your dog’s teeth.

 - Apply the toothpaste to a finger brush ... it’s less stressful for dogs and easier to maneuver in the mouth than a toothbrush.